srknzl/AwesomeBooks-Backend/README.md

 6- Then I decided to convert to REST api.

 7- I selected to use VueJs.
+Deployed vuejs from now on.

 Currently I am trying to convert whole project to REST+Vue application.